Hemannshu/travel/README.md

    ```

 8. **Create a Pull Request**: Finally, navigate to your forked repository on GitHub and create a pull request.
 Describe your changes and submit the pull request for review.

-**Contributing Guidelines**

-Before contributing to Travlease, please review our contributing guidelines [here](link-to-contributing-guidelines).
-We appreciate your adherence to these guidelines to ensure a smooth and collaborative development process.

-**Issues and Feedback**

-If you encounter any issues while using Travlease or have any feedback to share, please don't hesitate to open an issue on GitHub.
-We welcome your input and strive to continuously improve the platform.